ciathyza/skyrim-optimization-guide-2018/README.md

 ##### Mod Organizer Tips

   - **Unpacking BSAs**: In Mod Organizer's plugin settings you can enable the BSA Unpacker.
-This allows you to see which files of the mod are conflicting (override or being overridden) with other mods and you can more easily decide which mod should take preference, ignore certain files, etc. HOWEVER: loading loose files instead of BSAs has shown to be not only slower but also makes loading unstable in some cases.
+This allows you to see which files of the mod are conflicting (override or being overridden) with other mods and you can more easily decide which mod should take preference, ignore certain files, etc. **HOWEVER**: loading loose files instead of BSAs has shown to be not only slower but also makes loading unstable in some cases.
 Therefore I recommend to leave BSAs packed if a mod comes with a BSA.
 Only mods that override existing asset files use unpacked files, everything else can safely stay inside a BSA archive.
   - **Virtual File Access**: Configure your favorite file manager (e.g. [Directory Opus](https://www.gpsoft.com.au/)) to launch via Mod Organizer.
 This gives you access to the file structure of the *Data* folder as Skyrim will see it when launched.
 It enables you to browse the asset files that are ultimately used by the game.
 Then You could for example use a [DDS viewer](https://resource.dopus.com/t/simple-dds-viewer-plugin/2515) to check the textures, etc. Note that this won't work with the Windows Explorer as that Windows process is already running in memory by default so Mod Organizer can't hook its virtualized file system to it.
 You need an app that is launched and that quits later on.
   - **Mod Files Location**: As hinted before, Mod Organizer stores downloaded/installed mods separately from the Skyrim installation directory.
 The default location for all your Mod Organizer Skyrim-related files is at `C:\Users\yourusername\AppData\Local\ModOrganizer\Skyrim`.
 Mod Organizer allows you to store these files in a different location **but it is recommended to have all installed mods on the same physical hard disk on which your Skyrim is installed**.
 If you store your installed mods on a different drive Skyrim will have to access files from two different drives which will decrease load performance.